vadiminshakov/gowal/readme.md

  - `SegmentThreshold`: Maximum number of log entries per segment before rotation occurs.
 Default is 1000.
  - `MaxSegments`: Maximum number of segments to keep before the oldest segments are deleted.
 Default is 5.
  - `IsInSyncDiskMode`: When set to true, every write is synced to disk, ensuring durability at the cost of performance.
 Default is false.

+## Architecture

+GoWAL uses a segmented architecture with two-level indexing for efficient write and read operations:

+### Segments
+Data is split into numbered files (`segment_0`, `segment_1`, etc.).
+Each record contains:
+- Index, Key, Value
+- CRC32 checksum for integrity verification

+### Two-Level Indexing
+- **tmpIndex**: In-memory index for the current active segment.
+Maps record index to its position in the segment.
+- **index**: Main in-memory index for all persisted (closed) segments.
+Provides fast lookups across historical data.

+### Write Flow
+1. Check if index already exists (prevents duplicates)
+2. Check if rotation is needed based on `SegmentThreshold`
+3. Calculate CRC32 checksum for the record
+4. Serialize record (with checksum) using MessagePack
+5. Write to current segment file
+6. Add entry to `tmpIndex`

+### Rotation & Segment Management
+When `tmpIndex` size exceeds `SegmentThreshold`:
+1. Current segment is closed
+2. `tmpIndex` is merged into main `index`
+3. `tmpIndex` is cleared
+4. New segment is created

+When `MaxSegments` limit is reached, the oldest segment is automatically deleted along with its index entries to manage disk space.

+### Read Operations
+Lookups check both indexes:
+1. Check main `index` first (historical segments)
+2. If not found, check `tmpIndex` (current segment)
+3. Verify checksum before returning data

 ### Contributing
 Feel free to open issues or submit pull requests for improvements and bug fixes.
 We welcome contributions!